Oklahoma Residential Lease Agreement

 Bed Bugs Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
 Oklahoma only requires that late fees be “reasonable.”
-Returned check have a $25 cap.
+A landlord may collect a fee of $25 per returned check through the Bogus Check Restitution Program.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.